35 Over 35: Women Authors Who Debuted at 35+

 Already a successful journalist and screenwriter, Ephron was 41 when Heartburn was published.

 The author of Catherine, Called Birdy was 53 when it was published.

 Stones for Ibarra was published when Doeer was 74.

 Elizabeth Mansfield (Paula Schwartz)

-The romance novelist was 59 when her first book, A Morning Moon
+The romance novelist was 59 when her first book, A Morning Moon, came out.

 Min Jin Lee